 Figure 8.
-Parameter Modification Window
+Parameter modification window.

-3.4 Save/Save As/Save SUT As/Open System
+3.4 Save/Save As/Open System

 To save an existing system, select the system in the tree view, and then select menu System -> Save or Save As.
-When a newly created system is saved for the first time, or when Save As is selected, a standard file dialog will be brought up, where the user can specify the name of the file to be saved.
+When a newly created system is saved for the first time, or when Save As is select, a standard file dialog will be brought up, where the user can specify the name of the file to be saved.
 The system will display a confirmation window if the file to be saved already exists.
-The Save SUT As menu option is used to save only the system configuration without the test set.